Top 10 Reasons to Visit New York

 The revolutionary High Line is a recent addition to New York attractions.
 Opened in 2009, the High Line is a 2.3 km long linear park built on an abandoned freight rail track.
 The elevated hybrid public space is adorned with art installations, horticultural displays, & murals making it very popular amongst tourists as well as New Yorkers.
 The High Line runs from Hudson Yards to the north of Chelsea.
 An elegant boulevard perfect for relaxing, strolling, courting, and watching the sunset over the Hudson River.

 You might be lusting for big brands, hunting for bargains, or looking for some rare finds – you won’t be disappointed in New York.
-Head to Fifth Avenue and Madison Avenue for some high-end shopping, check the quaint boutiques in Meatpacking Districts or shop in Brooklyn Flea market for some unbelievable prices.
+Head to Fifth Avenue and Madison Avenue for some high-end shopping, check the quaint boutiques in Meatpacking Districts, or shop in the Brooklyn Flea market for some unbelievable prices.
 From vintage to modern, urban to classic, you will find it all in the fashion city.
 If you are short of time, Macy’s and Bloomingdale are big enough to cater to all your shopping needs.
 Can spare a whole day for shopping?
 Plan a day trip to the Woodbury Common Premium Outlet to splurge on discounted designer goods.

 8. Authentic Food